GoogleCloudPlatform/magic-modules/README.md

 bundle exec compiler -a -v "ga" -e terraform -o "$GOPATH/src/github.com/terraform-providers/terraform-provider-google"
 ```

-It's worth noting that Magic Modules will only generate new files when ran
+It's worth noting that Magic Modules will not delete old files by itself,
+so partial generation (runs without `-a`) will work normally.
-locally.
-The "Magician"- the Magic Modules CI system- handles deletion of old
+The "Magician"- the Magic Modules CI system- handles deletion of
 files when creating PRs.

 #### Terraform's `google-beta` provider